-We employ more than 285 full-time employees, who live in farm housing and the neighboring communities.
-Seasonal employment increases to more than 500 workers, which provides support for their broader families throughout the area.
+We employ more than 300 permanent full-time employees who live in farm housing and the neighboring communities, and more than 200 temporary employees, which provides support for their broader families throughout the area.

 Our operation takes full advantage of Nicaragua’s ideal farming conditions for growing superior cacao, a native crop in Latin America.
 Nicaragua offers rich affordable land, motivated labor, plentiful rainfall, and ease of export from ports on both the east and west coasts.
 The country also has strong laws to protect their rainforest lands, while respecting those territories owned by the various indigenous peoples in the country.

-We have taken full advantage of both our proprietary genetic plant materials and recognized regional cocoa varieties to delivery cocoa beans with fine flavor characteristics in large production volumes.
+We have taken full advantage of both our proprietary genetic plant materials and recognized regional cocoa varieties to deliver cocoa beans with fine flavor and aroma characteristics in large production volumes.